SitePen/dgrid/doc/components/core-components/GridFromHtml.md

 of the `th` is interpreted as the column's `label` by default.

-Note that *unlike* `data-dojo-props`, `data-dgrid-column` requires that you include the surrounding curly braces around the object - this allows alternatively specifying a column plugin instead of just a straight-up object.
+Note that *unlike* `data-dojo-props`, `data-dgrid-column` requires that you include the surrounding curly braces around the object.
-(Note, however, that referencing column plugins requires that they be exposed in the global scope, perhaps under a namespace.)
-Examples of creating grids from HTML can be found in the `GridFromHtml.html` and `complex_columns.html` test pages.
+Examples of creating grids from
+HTML can be found in the `GridFromHtml.html` and `complex_columns.html` test pages.